 The testosterone-emanating cast have fun with the gruff stuff.
 Boone, 46, had just come off back-to-back TV series (Have Gun,Will Travel, 225 episodes, 1957-63, and The Richard Boone Show, 25 episodes in ’63-64) as a good guy, and re-emerged here as a definite bad-ass, followed by scene-stealing turns in pictures like The War Lord, Hombre, The Arrangement and Big Jake.
 Whitman’s star seemed to be rising.
-Franciosa’s was cooling off into TV work, he plays it big here.
-It was Jim Brown’s film debut, at 27, the intense football star had a learning curve to tackle, but he certainly looks like trouble, his muscularity on display.
-Exotic-looking 22-year-old former model and underwater stunt double Wende Wagner has no English dialogue here, just a simmering presence: she passed away from cancer in 1997, just 55.
-Edmond O’Brien pulls out gusto as the heroes empire-imagining nemesis.
-Great ker-booming wrap-up will please cowboys of all persuasions.
+Franciosa’s was cooling off into TV work; he plays it big here.
+It was Jim Brown’s film debut: at 27, the intense football star had a learning curve to tackle, but he certainly emanates trouble, his muscularity on display.
+Exotic-looking 22-year-old former model/underwater stunt double Wende Wagner has no English dialogue here, just a simmering presence: she passed away from cancer in 1997, just 55.
+Edmond O’Brien pulls out the gusto as the empire-imagining nemesis.
+The rreat ‘ker-boom!’ wrap-up will please cowboys of all stripes.

 Making it all the better is Jerry Goldsmith’s excellent score, kicked off with a main theme that’s equal measure lyrical, rousing and haunting, a perfect capture of the do-and-die mood that permeates the story.
-Someone uncorked some terrific booming sound effects to make those action scenes pulse.
+Someone uncorked terrific sound effects that make those action scenes pulse.